Frequently Asked Questions

 - All complaints are subject to a preliminary review by Investigations staff.

 - Complaints are triaged by the Director of Professional Conduct.
 Any issue that involves public safety is reviewed immediately by the Registrar.

-- The complaint is sent to the physician, who has 30 days to respond.
-Occasionally, the physician may require additional time in order to access medical records.
+- The complaint is sent to the physician, who in most cases has 30 days to respond.

 - Any additional medical records, documents or statement which would be helpful are requested.